wallboardr/wallboardr/README.md

         [ ] Upload images
         [x] Support tables
         [x] Support lists
+    [ ] Shared screens
+        [ ] "Shared" as a checkbox on when when creating other screens [ ] "Common" as an option when choosing screen types [ ] Common screen list
 [ ] Reload screens on running boards
     [x] Find lightweight web socket implementation (Primus + WebSockets (ws)) [x] Add support for single command to "HUP" the list of screens